 If you decide to seek a degree for this role, remember to balance your coursework between a study of people (psychology, anthropology, or sociology) and technology (graphic design, programming language, or computer science).

-What are the latest design tools?
+What are the latest design tools for a UI UX designer?

 Prior to the product’s release, prototyping makes sure there has been enough functional testing and identifies any problems.
 Although they are not required for UX designers, having a basic understanding of graphic design and coding could help you understand how your design fits into the bigger product development process.